 Outpatient programs allow patients to live at home or in a safe housing environment provided by the treatment facility as they continue attending treatment for specific hours each day or a few times per week.
 These programs may consist of recovery meetings and counseling or substance dependence education.
 Usually, those in treatment will proceed to an outpatient program once they’ve successfully completed residential and partial hospitalization programs, but those who require a less intensive program can find it more appropriate to start with an outpatient program.

 There are numerous options for attending a Somerville drug rehab center or a Somerville alcohol rehab center.
 Consider the differences between each type of treatment program, and then look for the programs available and choose the right option that will work best for you.
-If you want help choosing a program, call a specialist at The Recovery Village.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.